sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 ### Systemic and cross-cutting approach

-- Circles organise the government in terms of jurisdiction and level of focus.
+- Circles organize the government in terms of jurisdiction and level of focus.
 - Each circle is headed by a single person.
-- Within a circle there's no division of responsibility for various aspects like healthcare, education, infrastructure, etc.
+- Within a circle, there's no division of responsibility for various aspects like healthcare, education, infrastructure, etc.
 - Desired outcomes inform the design of vertical aspects e.g. wanting to distribute clean and safe drinkable water informs how water production, large-scale distribution, and endpoint distribution are designed overall.
 - Desired outcomes inform the design of horizontal aspects e.g. wanting to prevent crime informs how education, healthcare, entertainment, infrastructure, policing, and justice work.
-- Systems are design to prevent problems from manifesting in the first place, rather than to accept them and fight them.
+- Systems are designed to prevent problems from manifesting in the first place, rather than to accept them and fight them.
 - Systems are still equipped to deal with problems, but high levels of undesired outcomes are highly undesired, even when kept under control.
     - As an example, a government in need of many prisons is doing things wrong.